GarrettTrott/employee-directory-public-api/README.md

 # Startup Employee Directory - Public API Requests

-A website that generates a random directory of 12 people from the Random User Generator API
+A website that generates a random directory of 12 people from the "Random User Generator API".

 ### Installing